-- Periodically check your regular prescription drugs to ensure a continuous supply in your home.
-Have any nonprescription drugs and other health supplies, including pain relievers, stomach remedies, cough and cold medicines, fluids with electrolytes, and vitamins, on hand.
+Periodically check your prescription drugs to ensure a continuous supply in your home.
+Have on hand any nonprescription drugs and other health supplies, including pain relievers, stomach remedies, cough and cold medicines, fluids with electrolytes and vitamins.

 Talk with family members and loved ones about how they want be cared for if they get sick, or what you may need to care for them in your home.